Shopping cart: Deposits

 In Australia, deposit systems are common in some local government areas, as they have been made compulsory by local law.
 Usually, all ALDI stores, and most Coles and Woolworths stores will have a lock mechanism on their carts that requires a $1 or $2 coin to unlock.

-The deposit varies, but usually coins of higher value, such as €1, £1, or $1 are used.
-While the deposit systems usually are designed to accommodate a certain size of domestic coin, foreign coins, former currencies (like German D-Marks), or even appropriately folded pieces of cardboard can be used to unlock the carts as well.
-Cart collectors are also usually provided with a special key that they can use to unlock the carts from the cart bay and get the key back.
+The deposit varies, but usually coins of higher value, such as €1, £1, or $1, are used.
+The mechanism often allows slugs.
+Cart collectors have a special key to unlock the carts when needed.

-Some retailers sell "tokens" as an alternative to coins, often for charity.
-Merchandising companies also offer branded shopping tokens as a product.
+Some retailers sell tokens as an alternative to coins, often for charity.
+Merchandising companies also offer branded shopping tokens.